 For example, in the following box, all of the single characters in a Gitksan text file are presented, and can be selected sequentially to create the appropriate multi-character segments.
 This method is somewhat more labour-intensive in terms of knowing ahead of time what all the multi-character segments are and being able to list them, but ensures that all such occurrences are found in the text file.
 Note, however, that if there's a distinction to be made between a sequence of characters and a digraph (e.g., [tʃ] as a sequence in great ship vs. as an affricate in grey chip), this method will be unable to make that distinction; all instances will be treated as multi-character segments.
 Each multi-character segment can be as long as you like.
-If there are shorter sequences that are subsets of longer sequences, PCT will automatically look for the longer sequences first, and separate them out; it will then scan for the shorter sequences are entered.
+If there are shorter sequences that are subsets of longer sequences, PCT will automatically look for the longer sequences first, and separate them out; it will then scan for the shorter sequences.
+E.g., it will search for and delimit [ts'] before it searches for [ts], regardless of the order in which the sequences are entered.
 Note that the list of multicharacter segments is temporarily saved in a log file for the current PCT session; you may want to open the log file and copy and paste the set of multicharacter segments to a new file for your own later use.
 For instance, this is useful for times when you may want to re-create the corpus with different settings or formatting and don't want to have to re-construct all the multi-character sequences by hand, as the entire list of multicharacter segments can simply be copy-pasted into the parsing dialogue box.
-See details on this feature in the Logging / Saving Parsing Parameters section.
+See details on this feature in the Logging | Saving Parsing Parameters section.